KilianVounckx/zitertools/README.md

 A toy iterator package for [zig](ziglang.org).
 Check the tests for examples.

+This package is heavily based on rust's `std::iter` module.

 ## Usage

 To use this package, use the zig package manager.
 For example in your build.zig.zon file, put: